alexandralalor/alexandralalor.github.io/_pages/research.md

 ## Assistant Lead Fire Effects Monitor
 ### Grand Canyon National Park, North Rim, AZ
 > I joined the Fire Effects Monitoring crew at Grand Canyon National Park in 2020, and fell in love with it!
 The Fire Effects (FX) crew is responsible for monitoring vegetation change following prescribed burns and wildfires using long-term ecological plots.
 We collect forest data such as plot photos, tree growth, shrub abundance, plant species composition, fuel loading, and seedling counts.
 We also serve as wildland firefighters, with a particular focus on monitoring fire activity during prescribed burns.
-In 2021 I joined the FX crew as an Assistant Lead Monitor and took on responsibilites with program management, organizing field work, and data analysis.
+In 2021 I joined the FX crew as an Assistant Lead Monitor and took on responsibilities with program management, organizing field work, and data analysis.
 The depth of fire-related ecological data that this program maintains inspired me to return to graduate school to learn about fire ecology research.
 >
 > Contributing Reports:
 > [2020 Grand Canyon Fire Effects Annual Report](https://alexandralalor.github.io/files/research/2020_GRCA_FX-Report.pdf);